eaxeax/spec-kit/templates/commands/constitution.md

 ## Language Requirements

-**ALL user interaction and reporting MUST be in Korean (한글)**
+**ALL user interaction and reporting MUST be in Russian (Русский)**
-- Questions to the user must be in Korean
+- Questions to the user must be in Russian
-- Sync Impact Report must be in Korean
+- Sync Impact Report must be in Russian
-- Final summary to the user must be in Korean
+- Final summary to the user must be in Russian
 - The constitution file itself remains in English (it's a technical template)
 - Technical terms and identifiers remain in English
-- Comments in the constitution can be in Korean if added for clarification
+- Comments in the constitution can be in Russian if added for clarification

 ## Outline